Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time: Introduction

-As mentioned above, this paper addresses the self-stabilizing leader election problem (SS-LE).
-Self-stabilization, introduced by Dijkstra~\cite{Dij74}, is a fault-tolerance concept that requires a protocol to converge to a correct configuration even when execution begins from an \emph{arbitrary} configuration.
-A population protocol $\calP$ solves SS-LE if, from any initial configuration, it eventually stabilizes with exactly one leader.
+This paper studies self-stabilizing leader election (SS-LE).
+Self-stabilization, introduced by Dijkstra~\cite{Dij74}, is a fault-tolerance concept that requires a protocol to converge to a correct configuration starting from an \emph{arbitrary} configuration.
+A population protocol $\calP$ solves SS-LE if, starting from any configuration, it eventually stabilizes with exactly one leader.
 Solving SS-LE is more challenging than (non-self-stabilizing) leader election.
 An SS-LE protocol must create a leader when none exists and reduce multiple leaders to one; these opposing goals often conflict.
-Indeed, using the partition technique of \cite{AAF+08,CIW12}, one can easily show that SS-LE is impossible unless each agent knows the exact population size $n$ (see \cite{SOK+20}, p.~618, footnote).
-Despite this impossibility result, SS-LE has been continuously studied under additional assumptions or relaxed self-stabilization requirements in the population protocol model.
+Indeed, using the partition technique of \cite{AAF+08,CIW12}, one can easily show that SS-LE is impossible unless each agent knows the exact population size $n$ (see \cite{SOK+20}, p.~618).
+Nevertheless, SS-LE has been extensively studied under additional assumptions or relaxed stabilization requirements.

-One approach to solving SS-LE is to assume that each agent knows the exact population size $n$, i.e., $n$ is hard-coded into the protocol.
-Tables~\ref{table:silent} and \ref{table:non-silent} summarize the upper and lower bounds in this setting, including our contributions, for \emph{silent} and \emph{non-silent} SS-LE protocols, respectively.
-Silent protocols require the population to eventually reach a configuration from which no agent changes its \emph{state} in any subsequent execution, a stronger requirement than stabilization.
-In some protocols listed in these tables, the expected and w.h.p.~stabilization times coincide; in others, they differ.
-Nonetheless, the discrepancy is at most an $O(\log n)$ multiplicative factor.
-By the definition of self-stabilizing protocols, the following relationship holds: \begin{remark} For any function $f:\mathbb{N}^+\to\mathbb{N}^+$, if a protocol solves SS-LE in $O(f(n))$ expected time, then it solves SS-LE in $O(f(n)\log n)$ time w.h.p.
-Conversely, if a protocol solves SS-LE in $O(f(n))$ time w.h.p., then it solves SS-LE in $O(f(n))$ expected time. \end{remark}
+One approach to SS-LE is to assume that each agent knows the exact population size $n$, i.e., $n$ is hard-coded into the protocol.
+Tables~\ref{table:silent} and~\ref{table:non-silent} summarize the upper and lower bounds in this setting, including our contributions, for \emph{silent} and \emph{non-silent} protocols.
+Silent protocols require the population to reach a configuration from which no agent ever changes its \emph{state}, a stronger notion than output stabilization.
+Note that expected and w.h.p.~stabilization times differ by at most an $O(\log n)$ factor.
+By standard arguments for self-stabilizing protocols, the following holds: